-Research shows that people who partake in social activities that allows them to escape their day-to-day routine are in fact happier and less stressed out.
+Research shows that people who partake in social activities to escape their day-to-day routine are, in fact, happier and less stressed out.
 So, as a part of your college research, make sure you’re also planning your social experience!
 Student organizations on campus are one rich opportunity to engage with the world around you.